-Mabel Poulton was a star of the silent screen who couldn’t get her voice heard – and that’s the truth.
+Mabel Poulton was a star of the silent screen who couldn’t get her voice heard.

-An incisive, personal book about the way women try to shape their own histories and the malleability of memory.
+An incisive, personal book about the way women try to shape the telling of their own lives.

 Mabel Poulton was a real-life Lina Lamont from Singin’ In The Rain.